Tinks18/Yoga-project/README.md

 ### Media

-- The photos used on the home and sign up page are from the open source site
+- The photos used on the home and sign up page are from the open source site free to use yoga images.
 - The images used for the gallery page were taken from this other open source site [pexels](https://www.pexels.com/)